truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Canary deployments
 * In compute engine, create a new instance group and add it as a backend in your Loadbalancer
 * In kubernetes, create a pod with the same labels as the existing pods. the service will automatically route a portion of requests to it
-* In App Engine or CLoudRun, use the Traffic splitting feature, and split traffic like 20-80, or 50-50...
+* In App Engine or CloudRun, use the Traffic splitting feature, and split traffic like 20-80, or 50-50...

 Basically, for some deployment strategies, you can rely on GCP default tools, it works well.
 But for some others, you might need the support of a CD tool, like Spinnaker, Tekton or Anthos.
 The tool you choose will depend on the use case.